What is domestic abuse?

 Abuse isn’t always physical, and not all bruises are visible.
 Many victims and survivors are isolated, silenced and shamed by the stigma that the abuse they’re subjected to isn’t real because outsiders can’t ‘see’ it.

 But the reality is, 1 in 4 women in the UK will experience domestic abuse in some form.
-It remains the most common form of violence against women, yet no one should have to face it alone.
-Support is available, and help is possible.
+It remains the most common form of violence against women.
+Support is available, you’re not alone.

 Some examples of psychological or emotional abuse include: